 The group is creating new artworks reflecting on identity and belonging in the borough – both their own and across generations.
 Asking what makes Hackney home, they have interviewed elder residents about their stories of arriving to, and being a part of, our local community.

 We want you to join us!
-In March 2021, the finished works will be shared publicly on the Old Street Digital Canvas and on Autograph's building on Rivington Street.
+From 15 March 2021, the finished works will be shared publicly on the Old Street Digital Canvas.

-The artworks will become part of a wider campaign on social media, and we’ll encourage you to share your own photographs, drawings, videos and thoughts on the idea of home in the borough using the hashtag #HackneyIsHome.
+The artworks will become part of a wider campaign on social media, and we’ll be asking you to submit your own photographs, drawings, videos and thoughts on the idea of home in the borough.
 Follow us on Instagram, Twitter, Facebook (or join our newsletter) for updates.

 Andreus, Luis, Andrea, Francia, Francois, Mohammad, Brian and Djamila are all young people from a refugee and migrant backgrounds, who are creating new work for #HackneyIsHome.
 Since October 2020, they've been learning new skills in film and photography, exploring local history, and speaking to elder Hackney residents.